HRizwan1/2019-team-06f/reports/sprint-03/report.md

 ### Project Goals:

- * To build a slave database server using vagrant and packerbuild.
+ * To build a slave database server using vagrant and packerbuild (C)
- * To make the website responsive in order to fit any form factor: desktop, mobile and tablets(I)
+ * To build cache server (C)
- * Different user authentication panel on the website (I)
+ * Different user authentication panel on the website (C)
- * Allow users to upload photos using hashtags (I)
+ * Allow users to upload photos using hashtags (IP)
- * Data Encryption at Rest (I)
+ * Data Encryption at Rest ()
- * To build cache server (I)
+ * To make the website responsive in order to fit any form factor such as desktop, mobile and tablets (I)

-### Project Accomplishments: Goals Accomplished (11/13)
+### Project Accomplishments: Goals Accomplished ()

  *